How to Prevent Carbon Monoxide Poisoning in Your Home

-As CO is relatively undetectable to the human senses, people may not know that they are being exposed.
-The initial symptoms of low to moderate CO poisoning are similar to the flu (but without the fever).
+As CO is relatively undetectable to the human senses, people may not know they are being exposed.
+The initial low to moderate CO poisoning symptoms are similar to the flu (but without the fever).
 They include headache, fatigue, shortness of breath, nausea, and dizziness.
 High levels of CO inhalation can cause mental confusion, vomiting, loss of muscular coordination, loss of consciousness, and ultimately death.

 Symptom severity is related to both the CO level and the duration of exposure.
 Unless suspected, CO poisoning can be difficult to diagnose because the symptoms mimic other illnesses.
 People who are sleeping or intoxicated can die from CO poisoning before ever experiencing symptoms.
 That’s why learning how to prevent carbon monoxide poisoning is so important.

 How does CO poisoning work?
 Red blood cells pick up CO quicker than they pick up oxygen.
 If there is a lot of CO in the air, the body may replace oxygen in blood with CO.
-This blocks oxygen from getting into the body, which can damage tissues and result in death.
+This blocks oxygen from getting into the body, damaging tissues and resulting in death.
 CO can also combine with proteins in tissues, destroying the tissues and causing injury and death.

 All people and animals are at risk for CO poisoning.
 However, unborn babies, infants, and people with chronic heart disease, anemia, or respiratory problems are more susceptible to its effects.